-The Leicester Tigers, England, and British and Irish Lions flanker on shooting, stalking and his love of the Great British countryside.
+The former Leicester Tigers, England, and British and Irish Lions flanker on shooting, stalking and his love of the Great British countryside.

 How and when did you first get into shooting?

 I bought an air rifle when I was 18 with my first pay cheque from Tigers – I just used to shoot targets and tin cans from my bedroom window in Oadby (on the outskirts of Leicester).
 That got me interested in shooting, so I started going to Kibworth Shooting Ground with my friend and then Tigers teammate, Ben Pienaar.
 We then went 50/50 on a Miroku MK38 together which cost us about £500 each, a lot of money for us at that age.

 I got into stalking several years later through Owen Beardsmore of Cervus-UK, who I met at Burton Rugby Club where I was doing an appearance for Tigers.
 He then invited me down to Nettlebed in Oxfordshire to stalk my first deer, a fallow buck.
 I absolutely loved it and continued to stalk with Owen for a few years after that until I got my own rifle.
 I have been a keen stalker ever since.

 The first thing I ever shot was a woodpigeon.
 Ben (Pienaar) and I were on the co-op estate at the back of Stoughton (outskirts of Leicester!) with our brand new shotgun and I shot at the first pigeon that flew past.
 I couldn't believe it when it dropped dead!
 But in hindsight, we were probably a bit too close to a built-up area as the police turned up 10 minutes later and told us we were alarming the locals!

 What is it about shooting and stalking that appeals to you?